singularian/mdencode/docs/Build.md

 # Build decoderRandom

 decoderRandom is a test command line program which creates a random byte block.
+It uses
-It uses a signature pair md5 and sha1 and then creates a modulus floor and then runs a modulus scan.
+a signature pair MD5 and SHA-1 and then creates a modulus floor and then runs a modulus scan.
-It will then try to find the corresponding byte block.
+It will then try to find the corresponding byte block and check if the modulus scan found the correct byte block.

-## Path
+### Path

 $GOPATH/github.com/singularian/mdencode/code/testdecode

-## Build
+### Build

 This example builds the mdencode decoderRandom files

-$GOPATH/github.com/singularian/mdencode/code/decode $ make all
+$GOPATH/github.com/singularian/mdencode/code/testdecode $ make all